adrianmsmith/gwt-sudoku-solver/README.txt

 Introduction
 ============

-This is the source to Databases & Life Sudoku Solver.
+This is the source to Databases & Life Sudoku Solver, created in 2010.

 The running version can be found here: